microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 ```

-The last common case is if the candidate type is not a valid resource type and
+The last common case is if the candidate type is not a valid resource type and not
-not a UDT.
-Types that are or contain a resource are known as
+a UDT.
+Types that are or contain a resource are known as "intangible".
+More generally,
-"intangible".
+"intangible types" are "types that have no defined object representation or value
+representation".
 In this case, we are dealing with types that cannot be intangible.
 Types that can be immediately determined to not be intangible (that is, types that
 cannot be a resource type or cannot contain a resource type) are types like booleans,
 int, float, float4, etc. If the variable type is among any numerics or a type that